wasmCloud/project-templates/actor/echo-messaging/README.md

 # {{project-name}}

-This actor echoes messages received in an HttpRequest.
-It is linked to the http server provider wasmcloud:httpserver.
+This actor echoes messages received in a `SubMessage`.
+It is linked to the NATS messaging provider with the contract `wasmcloud:messaging`.

-For each http request, the actor returns a json-formatted string containing fields from the request.
+For each incoming NATS message, the actor echoes the bytes back out to the `reply_to` topic on the message

 ### Using the included Github Actions
 If you store your source code on Github, we've gone ahead and included two actions: `build.yml` and `release.yml` under `.github/workflows`.
 The build action will automatically build, lint, and check formatting for your actor.
 The release action will automatically release a new version of your actor whenever code is pushed to `main`, or when you push a tag with the form `vX.Y.Z`.